wwarthen/RomWBW/Source/Doc/SystemGuide.md

 Drivers do need to be aware of the bank switching if a buffer address is being used in the function call.

-* If the buffer address is in the lower 32K of RAM, then the memroy it points to will be from the User Bank, not the HBIOS bank which is now active.
+* If the buffer address is in the lower 32K of RAM, then the memory it points to will be from the User Bank, not the HBIOS bank which is now active.
 In this case, the driver must use an inter-bank copy to access the data.